 Finally, the brainstem is at the base of your brain above the spinal cord.
 The brainstem regulates heartbeat, blood pressure, and breathing.
 Because these are the most vital things to a person’s body, a brainstem stroke is the most severe and can be fatal.
 If you or your loved one suffered a stroke in the brainstem, the effects could be:

-A: The first thing your Regan Zambri Long stroke injury lawyer will do is determine which party or parties are at fault for your stroke injury.
+A: The first thing your Regan Zambri Long stroke negligence lawyer will do is determine which party or parties are at fault for your stroke injury.
 If you suffered a stroke due to medical malpractice, the parties at fault could be the physicians, nurses, or anesthesiologist.
 If your loved one suffered a stroke while in a nursing home, the parties responsible could be the doctors, nurses, or nursing home director.
 If your stroke injuries were the result of a brain injury from a car accident, your attorney will work to prove the other driver not only caused the accident, but the subsequent stroke as well.

 The second step is to provide proof of negligence.
 In medical malpractice cases, the Regan Zambri Long stroke injury lawyers work with a team of medical consultants to prove that another competent medical expert would have treated you differently, avoiding the possibility of a stroke.
 If your stroke was caused by the injuries you sustained in a car accident, your lawyer will collect the police report, medical records, and witness testimonies to prove the stroke was a result of the accident caused by the other driver.